oVirt/ovirt-site/source/release/4.2.6/index.html.md

 #### oVirt Engine Metrics

- - [BZ 1607127](https://bugzilla.redhat.com/1607127) <b>[RFE] Update ansible-inventory file to use latest instead of version</b><br>Feature: <br>Add symlink that uses latest instead of the specific version for the ansible-inventory files.<br><br>Reason: <br>So that documentation is always up to date and user does not need to specify the version to install.<br><br>Result: <br>Add symlink that uses latest instead of the specific version for the ansible-inventory files.<br><br>Also, the version to install is a parameter openshift_version that is set to 310 but can also be updated to 39.<br><br>Also, for upstream we set openshift_distribution to origin and in downstream ocp.
-This allows installing only the relevant ansible-inventory file to the metrics store machine.
+ - [BZ 1607127](https://bugzilla.redhat.com/1607127) <b>[RFE] Update ansible-inventory file to use latest instead of version</b><br>The current release always uses the latest Ansible inventory file, so that a particular Openshift version no longer needs to be specified and the documentation is always up to date.

 ### Bug Fixes